Derived categories of Fano threefolds and degenerations: A boundary divisor

-The above construction of an $S$-point of~$\tMF_{\sY_d}$ is obviously functorial in~$S$, hence it defines a morphism of stacks~$\bMFM_{\sX_{2d+2},\sY_d}^{(1)} \to \tMF_{\sY_d}$, and equalities~\eqref{eq:mu-d-big} and~\eqref{eq:mu-d-1} show that this map is right inverse to~$\upmu$.
-Moreover, a simple verification shows that this map is also left inverse to~$\upmu$, which completes the proof of the theorem. \end{proof}
+The above construction is obviously functorial in~$S$, hence it gives a morphism of stacks which is right inverse to~$\upmu$.
+Moreover, a simple verification shows that this map is also left inverse to~$\upmu$, which completes the proof of the theorem in the case~$d \ge 2$.